LinghaoChan/Open-Watermark/README.md

 # Open-Watermark

-Open source tool to add watermark for photos. 开源相机加水印工具。
+We will release an open source tool to add watermark for photos.

+Codes are coming soon!⚡️